adamd1985-zz/CodingExercise/README.md

 - MAVEN:
 -   mvn clean install
--   mvn exec:java
-- parameters can be found in the build section of the POM file.
+-   mvn exec:java: for quick execution.
+Parameters can be found in the build section of the POM file.

-- Java
--   java -jar

-### USAGE

-java -jar addressbook QUERY QUERYPARAMS ADDRESSBOOKFILE
-- QUERY: [searchGender, getEldest or getAgeDifference]
--   searchGender: search for gender, gender parameter required.
--   getEldest: get eldest.
--   getAgeDifference: Get age difference in days of two contacts, two name parameters required.
-- QUERYPARAMS:
--   for query searchGender: ["Male" or "Female"].
--   for query getAgeDifference these two space separated (use quotes): "Firstname Lastname" "Firstname Lastname"
-- ADDRESSBOOKFILE
--   The location of an address book with comma separated values as contact fields and each new line a new record.
-- EXAMPLES
--   java -jar addressbook searchGender "Female" "C:\addressbook.csv"
--   java -jar addressbook getEldest "C:\addressbook.csv"
--   java -jar addressbook getAgeDifference "Adam Darmanin" "Joe Temple" "C:\addressbook.csv"
+## Iteration 2 (Future)
+- Simple JQuery front end
+- Spring MVC to service browser requests.